Holly Barker Slays In Bright Red Lingerie Alongside A Nutcracker

-Holly Barker got into the Christmas spirit for her most recent Instagram snapshot.
-The stunning blond got steamy in front of the camera for the holiday themed photo shoot.
+Holly Barker was in the Christmas spirit for her most recent Instagram snapshot.
+The stunning blonde got steamy in front of the camera for the holiday themed photo shoot.

 In the racy pic, Holly looked like a total smokehow as she opted for a bright red lingerie set.
 The bra included a deep neckline that put her busty chest on full display.
 The thin straps also helped to highlight her gym-honed biceps and shoulders.